 We just arrived to the last stop on your 4 day Bangkok itinerary.
 Can you imagine a more stylish way to end your 4 days in Bangkok than having a drink at a fancy rooftop bar?
 Yeah, me neither!

-Bangkok is really famous for its rooftop bars and there are many to choose from.
+Rooftop bars are one of the things Bangkok is famous for, so you there are many around the city you can choose from.
 You can get one of the best 360-degree views over the city from Octave, located on the top of Marriott Hotel Sukhumvit.
 Other popular choices are Sky Bar Bangkok or Vertigo.

 Visiting a rooftop bar is not the cheapest experience in Bangkok that’s for sure, but you really deserve to pamper yourself a bit at the end of your trip!
 Am I right?
 It’s also one of the best things to do in Bangkok at night and should really not be missed during your first time in Bangkok.